Or, how to look awfully clever in front of your boss.

 Phase 1: Instrument Classification – identifying what needs calibration

-In the first phase we classify every instrument as either GMP or Non-GMP.
+In the first phase, we classify every instrument as either GMP or Non-GMP.
 Those classified as GMP are further categorized according to their direct/indirect impact on product quality and/or manufacturing environment.
-This classification is carried out by a cross-functional, multi-disciplinary Criticality Assessment Team.
+A cross-functional, multi-disciplinary Criticality Assessment Team carries out this classification.

 Phase 2: Interval Adjustment Process – identifying when it needs to be calibrated